From Wrestling to Rest

 I am well aware that I do not have all the answers and I am under no delusion that I am the most eloquent wordsmith.

-What I do know is that Almighty God has every answer for every question and it is my desire to use what He has given me to point others to that knowledge as well!
+What I do know is that Almighty God has every answer for every question – He is the only sure and fully reliable source.
+It is my desire to use what He has given me to point others to that knowledge as well!

 There may be many or few that read the words I write, but numbers aren’t my goal.